 “Although the incomes of the rural poor may be tiny and irregular, they need more money than they often have at their disposal.
 The need for “useful lump sums” arises from life-cycle events such as birth, education, marriage and death, emergencies including ill health, and from opportunities to invest in assets or commercial activities.
 The most reliable and sustainable way the poor can obtain “useful lump sum” resources is to build them from their own savings; savings-led financial services for the poor exist to help them do just that.”
 (Rutherford S. 2001).
 It has therefore become apparent that savings and credit are the best source of financial services, and perhaps the only sustainable solution for rural poor people.
-With savings and credit scheme, the poor people receive accessible, low-cost, profitable, sustainable, safe, and transparent service, with nearly all of the interest retained in the groups/ community and paid back to members as a lump sum annually.
+With savings and credit schemes, poor people receive accessible, low-cost, profitable, sustainable, safe, and transparent service, with nearly all of the interest retained in the groups/communities and paid back to members as a lump sum annually.
 Additional benefits include people being able to borrow on flexible terms and conditions.
-Perhaps most important is the social support network provided by saving and credit facilities within the community.
+Perhaps most importantly is the social support network provided by saving and credit facilities within the community.

 Loro-Oyam SACCO was registered in 2012 but officially started its operations in January 2013, initially starting with 33 members with a share value of Ushs.
 20,000 with no savings and loans being offered to members.
-The SACCO operates with a shared vision of having a transformed community with access to proper nutrition, shelter, medical care, education, transport and communication” The mission is “to be the most efficient and effective financial service provider through deposit taking and loan provision”.
-Since then, the SACCO has grown to a membership of 5025, with 124 women and 342 men, its other beneficiaries include VSLAs9 village savings and Loan Associations) that approach the SACCO for security purposes of their savings and schools that save/ bank with the SACCO.
-In order for the SACCO to serve its members with efficiency and transparency, the financial records need to be streamlined and the staff need more training in accounting procedures, loan recovery tactics and other skills to make them better managers/leaders.
-This was the basis for the host’s request for CRS’ F2F intervention to address some of these challenges.
+The SACCO operates with a shared vision of having a transformed community with access to proper nutrition, shelter, medical care, education, transportation and communication.
+The mission is to be the most efficient and effective financial service provider through deposit taking and loan provision.
+Since then, the SACCO has grown to a membership of 5,025, with 124 women and 342 men.
+Its other beneficiaries include nine Village Savings and Loan Associations (VSLA) that approach the SACCO for securing their savings and Schools That Save that bank with the SACCO.
+In order for the SACCO to serve its members with efficiency and transparency, financial records need to be streamlined and the staff need more training in accounting procedures, loan recovery tactics and other skills to make them better managers/leaders.
 Loro-Oyam SACCO is more than convinced that technical support in the area of reviewing accounting policies and procedures would go a long way in enhancing the management’s capacity in managing funds and accountability.
-This will enable group members increase investment in production and invest in other income generating activities as a diversification strategy and risk mitigation factor against crop failure.
+This will enable group members increase investment in production and invest in other income generating activities as a diversification strategy and risk mitigation against crop failure.

 SPECIFIC OBJECTIVES OF THE ASSIGNMENT

 The main objective of this assignment is to empower Loro-Oyam SACCO staff and management in developing accounting policies and procedures in credit management, budget preparation, and financial reporting.
 This will enhance SACCO management’s capacity in managing funds and accountability.

-The specific activities for the volunteer will be to provide technical support in the areas of:
+Specific activities for the volunteer will be to provide technical support in the areas of:

 Review the financial records used by the organization and savings groups and propose suggestions for improvement.